wildfielded/samples-python/README.md

-# samples-python
-Python scripting examples
+# Python scripting examples for references